GiulianoWasHere/QuL/README.md

 ## Generate a Cooling Circuit

 Given a Cooling Unitary, QuL provides four classes to create a Cooling Circuit.
 In each class the method `getCircuit()` returns a QuantumCircuit by the package `Qiskit`.
-With the method `calculateFinalTemp()` it is possible to calculate the theorical final temperature of the target qubit.

 ### Dynamic Cooling
 Dynamic Cooling is implemented using the class `DynamicCooling`, the only required argument is a Cooling Unitary.
 An example: